Majority of US Voters Intend to Send a Message About Trump This Fall

 US President Donald Trump.
 Photo: Mandel Ngan, AFP

-The majority of registered U.S. voters, 56 percent, claim they plan to send a message about President Donald Trump with their vote in this fall’s midterm elections, according to recent poll conducted by Gallup between September 17-23.
+The majority of registered U.S. voters, 56 percent, claim they plan to send a message about President Donald Trump with their vote in this fall’s midterm elections, according to a recent poll conducted by Gallup between September 17-23.
 Of that majority, 31 percent will cast their vote in opposition of the president, and 25 percent – in his favor.

 In June, Gallup conducted the same poll, and found that only 43 percent of registered voters planned to vote to express their feelings about the head of the state.
 The 13 percentage point increase comes amidst the nationwide controversy over President Trump’s Supreme Court nomination of Judge Brett Kavanaugh.